AdobeDocs/campaign.en/help/v8/start/monitor.md

 ---
-title: Monitor your Campaign environment
+title: Campaign monitoring overview
 description: Learn how to monitor deliveries, workflows, and your Campaign instance
 feature: Monitoring
 role: User
 level: Beginner
-exl-id: a5c9a84e-4f39-4f3c-8a8e-3d1e5e5e5e5e
 ---
-# Monitor your Campaign environment {#monitor-campaign}
+# Campaign monitoring overview {#monitor-campaign}

 Adobe Campaign offers a comprehensive set of capabilities to monitor your processes, deliveries, and environment to ensure optimal performance and troubleshoot issues proactively.